lexibank/tlopo/out/vol2/chapter3.md

 ## 9.6.
 Storm, hurricane

 Terms for destructive winds and storms are treated in Chapter 5.
-They include POc &ast;paRiu ‘cyclone’ (from PAn &ast;baRiuS ‘typhoon’), POc &ast;mal(i,e)u ‘wind’ which gives rise to PMic &ast;malu-malu ‘storm, typhoon’ and POc &ast;apaRat ‘wet season when northwesterlies blow and sea is rough’ from which come PCP &ast;avā ‘storm’, PPn &ast;afā ‘storm, hurricane’.
+They include POc _&ast;paRiu_ ‘cyclone’ (from PAn _&ast;baRiuS_ ‘typhoon’), POc _&ast;mal(i,e)u_ ‘wind’ which gives rise to PMic _&ast;malu-malu_ ‘storm, typhoon’ and POc _&ast;apaRat_ ‘wet season when northwesterlies blow and sea is rough’ from which come PCP _&ast;avā_ ‘storm’, PPn _&ast;afā_ ‘storm, hurricane’.

 <a id="s-9-7"></a>
 ## 9.7.
 Whirlpools, waterspouts, whirlwinds

 Whirlpools and waterspouts and some other phenomena such as rainbows and echoes, are regarded in many Austronesian-speaking communities as supernatural occurrences, and are sometimes treated as a natural category, ‘taboo thing’ or similar.
-Accordingly we sometimes find ‘rainbow’ and ‘whirlwind’ within the same cognate set, or even, as in Mortlockese (Mic) awúniyar ‘whirlwind, tornado, rainbow’, referred to by the same word.
+Accordingly we sometimes find ‘rainbow’ and ‘whirlwind’ within the same cognate set, or even, as in Mortlockese (Mic) _awúniyar_ ‘whirlwind, tornado, rainbow’, referred to by the same word.

 <a id="p-88"></a>

-The meanings of the prefix &ast;qā-, and the alternative form &ast;pua- (blowing?) in the following set are uncertain.
+The meanings of the prefix _&ast;qā-_, and the alternative form _&ast;pua-_ (blowing?) in the following set are uncertain.

 <table>
 <tr>